ragpi/ragpi-docs/docs/connectors/rest-api.md

 ---
 sidebar_position: 7
-title: RESTful API
+title: REST API
 ---

 import ApiSchema from "@theme/ApiSchema";

-# RESTful API Connector
+# REST API Connector

-The RESTful API connector allows you to fetch and index JSON data from arbitrary cloud endpoints using `GET` or `POST` requests.
+The REST API connector allows you to fetch and index JSON data from arbitrary cloud endpoints using `GET` or `POST` requests.

 ## Features